You are altogether beautiful, my darling; there is no flaw in you.

 I cannot begin to go into the genealogical line here, but midway to Molid I ran into Boaz, Obed, Jesse and David.
 It took me back to Vineyard Days – Grafted In –

 And there shall come forth a Shoot out of the stock of Jesse [David’s father],

 and a Branch out of his roots shall grow and bear fruit.”
 (Isaiah 11:1; Romans 15:12)

 Molid, as we follow down the line, is a descendant of the tribe of Judah.
 Meanwhile, the wife of the Lamb (the Shulamite) is being made ready.
-She belongs to Him and He’s about to lay claim.

 We are not done with Molid.
 I sat on it for a year as Holy Spirit revealed more.
 I hope you’ll continue as we unpack what it means to be seen by the Bridegroom as altogether beautiful, with no Molid in us.